-Edwin Wilkey was a private in the second battalion of the South Wales Borderers, son of James Wilkey, of 12, Gladstone Place, Sebastopol, Griffiths Town, Newport, Mon. and was killed in action on the 12 September, 1915 at Gallipoli, aged just 17, Commonwealth memorial reference II.
+Edwin Wilkey was a private in the second battalion of the South Wales Borderers, son of James Wilkey, of 12, Gladstone Place, Sebastopol, Griffiths Town, Newport, Mon. and was killed in action on the 12 September, 1915 at Gallipoli, Commonwealth memorial reference II.
 B. 13., Hill 10 Cemetry, Turkey.
 The following information is supplied courtesy of the Commonwealth Wargraves Commisssion:

 The Anzac and Suvla cemeteries are first signposted from the left hand junction of the Eceabat- Bigali Road.
 From this junction travel into the main Anzac area.
 Located South West of Azmak and North of the Salt Lake, the cemetery will be found on the left, 21.5 kms from the junction.